GoogleCloudPlatform/cloud-run-mesh/README.md

 export CLUSTER_LOCATION=us-central1-c
 export CLUSTER_NAME=asm-cr
-# CloudRun region
+# Cloud Run region
 export REGION=us-central1

-export WORKLOAD_NAMESPACE=fortio # Namespace where the CloudRun service will 'attach' export WORKLOAD_NAME=cloudrun
+export WORKLOAD_NAMESPACE=fortio # Namespace where the Cloud Run service will 'attach' export WORKLOAD_NAME=cloudrun

-# Name of the service account running the CloudRun service.
+# Name of the service account running the Cloud Run service.
 It is recommended to use a dedicated SA for each K8s namespace
 # and keep permissions as small as possible.
 # By default the namespace is extracted from the GSA name - if using a different SA or naming, WORKLOAD_NAMESPACE env
 # is required when deploying the docker image.